fairbrother-lab/LariatMapper/README.md

 You will need:
 - A FASTA file of reference genome sequences
 - A GTF or GFF file of annotations for the reference genome
-- A BED file containing the RepeatMasker annotation for the mapping genome (available on the [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables) in group "Repeats", track "RepeatMasker")
 - A hisat2 index of the reference genome

 Run `build_references.py` with the following arguments:

-	python build_references.py -f REF_FASTA -a REF_ANNO -r REF_REPEATMASKER -i HISAT2_INDEX -o OUT_DIR
+	python build_references.py -f <REF_FASTA> -a <REF_ANNO> -i <HISAT2_INDEX> -o <OUT_DIR>

+If you have a BED file of repetitive regions from RepeatMasker, you can include the argument `-r <REF_REPEATMASKER>` to copy it to the reference directory.
+You can find such a file for several reference genomes on the UCSC Genome Browser (https://genome.ucsc.edu/cgi-bin/hgTables) in group "Repeats", track "RepeatMasker".

 You can then use `OUT_DIR` as the reference files directory when running the pipeline (argument `-r, --ref_dir`)

 ### Input
 LariatMapper accepts FASTQ-format read data from 2nd-generation RNA-sequencing experiments, both paired-end and single-end.
 It does not currently support strand-specific or 3rd-generation sequencing data.

-Sequencing data should be preprocessed to remove adapter sequences and unique molecular identifiers (UMIs).
+Sequencing data should be preprocessed to remove low-quality reads, adapter sequences, and unique molecular identifiers (UMIs).
 De-duplication is not required but *is* recommended.

 ## Running the Pipeline